Why Should You Visit Sachsenhausen Concentration Camp from Berlin?

 2. Commemorating the Victims

-Sachsenhausen Concentration Camp was one of the first Nazi concentration camps established during Hitler’s rule.
-As you explore the grounds and view the remains of the camp, you’ll be paying homage to the millions of innocent lives lost during this tragic period.
-It is a place of remembrance and reflection.
+Sachsenhausen Concentration Camp is one of the first concentration camps established during the time Hitler was leading the Nazi regime.
+While you wander around the grounds and look upon the remains of the camp, you are being a tribute to the millions of ordinary lives cut brief by this bloody era.
+It is a place of remembrance and remembrance.

 3. Witnessing the Camp’s Infamous Features